datrujil/PersonalPortfolio/README.md

 # PersonalPortfolio

-## What This Project Is
+## Brief Overview
 This project is my personal portfolio, detailing what I do, what my goals are, as well as my projects.

-## Brief Overview
+It includes the following pages on a navigation bar:
-Home Page - Contains introduction, resume download, recent posts, and featured works Works Page - Contains all projects
+- Home Page - Contains introduction, resume download, recent posts, and featured works
+- Works Page - Contains all projects
-Posts Pafe - Contains all posts created
+- Posts Pafe - Contains all posts created
-About Page - Contains brief description of myself Contact Page - Contains a contact form you can fill out and submit to reach out to me
+- About Page - Contains brief description of myself
+- Contact Page - Contains a contact form you can fill out and submit to reach out to me

 ### Technologies
 HTML, CSS, Web3Forms